-The Set Burst with Wrap (77h) instruction is used in conjunction with "Fast Read Quad I/O" instructions to access a fixed length of 8/16/32/64-byte section within a 256-byte page.
+In Standard SPI mode, the Set Burst with Wrap (77h) instruction is used in conjunction with "Fast Read Quad I/O" instruction to access a fixed length of 8/16/32/64-byte section within a 256-byte page.
 Certain applications can benefit from this feature and improve the overall system code execution performance.